Richard Bair, a.k.a. Yogi At home in Sequoia National Park.

 Yogi's Top Picks for Fall

 The park is always beautiful, and as the seasons change, so do my favorite sites and walks.
-With Fall approaching, here are a few of my favorites:
+Here are a few of my fall favorites:

 - Any good spot for sunset.
 Moro Rock, Beetle or Sunset Rocks.
 In monsoon season we get afternoon thunder showers and if we’re lucky some clouds are still in the air at sunset creating beautiful colors and clean air from the washing.
 From Moro Rock, looking west, nothing is as high until Mount Fuji in Japan, across the Pacific!